 How to Become a Football Coach: Education and Career Roadmap

-Learn how to become a football coach.
+Learn what you need to do to become a football coach.
 Research the education, career requirements and experience required for starting a career as a football coach.

-There are technically no formal postsecondary education requirements for football coaches, and in some cases experience in the sport may be enough.
-Some positions, such as K-12 teaching and sports instructor jobs, will generally require a bachelor's degree.
+There are technically no formal postsecondary education requirements for football coaches, and in some cases, experience in the sport may be enough.
+Some positions, such as K-12 teaching and sports instructor jobs, will generally require a bachelor's degree and certification.
+Helpful majors include physical education, sports science and coaching education.
 Before obtaining a head football coach position, an individual will typically need to work as an assistant.
 The table below includes the requirements from the U.S. Bureau of Labor Statistics about how to become a football coach.

 |Degree Level||A degree may not be required, but a bachelor's degree may be necessary for some positions|